Mexican Nobel laureate Molina, ozone layer prophet, dies at 77

 In an interview with Reuters in July, Molina vigorously condemned that policy, saying his homeland was "going backwards to the last century - or the one before" on climate change, an assessment the government denies.

-(Reporting by Miguel Gutierrez and David Alire Garcia; Editing by Clarence Fernandez)
+(Reporting by Miguel Gutierrez and David Alire Garcia; Additional reporting by Adriana Barrera Editing by Clarence Fernandez)

 ((dave.graham@thomsonreuters.com; +52 55 5282 7146; Reuters Messaging: dave.graham.thomsonreuters.com@reuters.net))